Pregnancy Diet: What To Eat When You're Pregnant

 Sure, you know skipping breakfast and feasting on Pop-Tarts is a bad idea now.
 New studies show that the benefits of healthy eating are even more significant than previously known.
 An Oregon Health & Science University Doernbecher Children's Hospital study found that women who eat a high fat diet are more likely to have babies that have higher fat mass and smaller livers.
 Another recent study concluded that taking prenatal vitamins may reduce the risk of having children with autism.
 The benefits of eating right are undeniable but what exactly should you be eating?

 What to Eat

 An expectant mom should consume an extra 300 calories each day.
 It’s tempting to grab a pint of Cherry Garcia and dig in but unfortunately our friends Ben and Jerry don’t have the right stuff for supporting healthy fetal development and growth.
 The extra calories you eat should come from nutrient-rich food that supports you and your growing baby.
-There isn’t one perfect pregnancy diet but for the most part, eating a well-balanced diet – lots of fruits, veggies, whole grains, and lean proteins, will give your baby what he needs.
+There isn’t one perfect pregnancy diet but for the most part, eating a well-balanced diet – lots of fruits, veggies, whole grains, and lean proteins, will give baby what he or she needs.
 However there are a few nutrients that are essential to a healthy pregnancy diet.

-Your baby is dependent on protein to grow.
+Baby is dependent on protein to grow.
 The USDA recommends 71 grams a protein a day and getting enough is especially important in the second and third trimesters.
 Good sources of protein include lean meats, poultry, fish, and lentils.